 By Anushka Wijesinha

 (Anushka Wijesinha is Chief Economist of the Ceylon Chamber of Commerce (CCC).
-This article is part of the ‘Trade Intelligence for the Private Sector’ (TIPS) initiative of the CCC, aimed at enhancing awareness on trade policy issues in the Sri Lankan private sector)
+Shenali de Silva and Dinuka Malith contributed to this article.
+‘TIPS’ (Trade Intelligence for the Private Sector) is an initiative of the CCC, aimed at enhancing awareness on international trade issues among the Sri Lankan private sector)